Paris Lumières University Group

-Université Paris Lumières is an association of universities and higher education institutions (ComUE) for institutions of higher education, research and culture in the Île-de-France (including Paris) region of France.
+Université Paris Lumières was an association of universities and higher education institutions (ComUE) for institutions of higher education, research and culture in the Île-de-France (including Paris) region of France.

-The association was created as a ComUE according to the 2013 Law on Higher Education and Research (France), effective December 29, 2014.
+The association was created as a ComUE according to the 2013 Law on Higher Education and Research (France), effective 29 December 2014.
+The association disappears in 2024.

 Members

 Founding members of Université Paris Lumières are: